diego0020/braviz-app/sphinx_doc/source/visualization.rst

 The module :mod:`~braviz.visualization.fmri_view` contains some low level utilities for displaying fMRI data.
-The module :mod:`~braviz.visualization.checkboard_view` implements a widget that shows two images in a checkboard pattern.
+The module :mod:`~braviz.visualization.checkerboard_view` implements a widget that shows two images in a checkboard pattern.
 It is intended to check the registration between different modalities.

 .. toctree::